robusta-dev/robusta/docs/tutorials/alert-custom-enrichment.rst

 **Scenario**: You want to add reference links along with your alert for your internal docs to provide exact steps to fix the issue.

 **Implementation**:

+Prerequisites:

+* Kube-Prometheus-Stack installed with Robusta or seperately.
+* Robusta installed and configured.

 Creating a Custom Alert
 ============================